Purdue University student's viral video claims police brutality in his arrest

 As more officers arrive, the woman is heard saying, "Please help.
 This officer won't get off his neck.
 He's has taken it too far."

-The Journal & Courier went to Tuggle's apartment late Thursday morning to request an interview, but he was still asleep, his roommate said.
+The Journal & Courier went to Tuggle's apartment late Thursday morning to request an interview, but his roommate said he wasn't available.
 The Journal & Courier left its contact information with the roommate.

 The J&C also emailed Tuggle, requesting an interview.
 He has not responded.

-The caller told Purdue police that it appeared a woman was being held against her will, Cang said.

-Selke arrived on scene, separated Tuggle and the woman, and then Tuggle refused to cooperate with Selke's lawful requests, Cang said when asked what led to Selke restraining and arresting Tuggle.
+Selke arrived, separated Tuggle and the woman, and then Tuggle refused to cooperate with Selke's lawful requests, Kang said when asked what led to Selke restraining and arresting Tuggle.

 Purdue News Service published a statement Wednesday night from Chief John Cox.
 The statement reads: